 Palaui Island Travel Guide

 Palaui Island is a beautiful island situated off the northeastern end of Luzon Island.
 It lies off the northwestern part of a big promontory in San Vicente.
 As per Presidential Proclamation, this Island is declared as a protected seascape and landscape.
-Since its declaration as a protected area, no additional inhabitant was allowed to live in the island.
-(This post aims to provide basic Palaui Island travel guide which includes information on how to get there, things to do and see, where to stay, Palaui Island Tour Itinerary and other important details that you will need for your travel planning.)
+Since its declaration as a protected area, no additional inhabitant was allowed to live on the island.
+This post aims to provide basic Palaui Island travel guide which includes information on how to get there, things to do and see, where to stay, Palaui Island Tour Itinerary, and other important details that you will need for your travel planning.

-The Island offers great sights, breathtaking vistas, a light house, secluded beaches and a lot more adventure activities like sailing and boating, camping, snorkeling and diving, beach bumming and rafting.
-Camping in the Island will give visitors a very thrilling experience.
+The Island offers great sights, breathtaking vistas, a lighthouse, secluded beaches, and a lot more adventure activities like sailing and boating, camping, snorkeling and diving, beach bumming, and rafting.
+Camping on the Island will give visitors a very thrilling experience.
 Those who like to camp have to bring their own tents, earth pad, portable stove, blankets, and trail food.